chauff/cse1500-web-transcripts/README.md

-# CSE1500: Web and Database Technology (2018/2019 edition)
+# CSE1500: Web and Database Technology

 Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here. **At the moment, only Web topics are covered.**

 ## Contact

-The responsible instructors (A. Bozzon, C. Hauff) can be reached at `cse1500-ewi[at]tudelft.nl`. *Note: mailbox not active until November 2018.*
+The responsible instructors (A. Bozzon, C. Hauff) can be reached at `cse1500-ewi[at]tudelft.nl`. *Warning: the mailbox will note be active before November 2018.*

 ## Required [REQ] and recommended [REC] tools

-- [REC] [Visual Studio Code](https://code.visualstudio.com/) (*VSC* for short) is the recommended development environment for this course.
+- [REC] [Visual Studio Code](https://code.visualstudio.com/) is the recommended development environment for this course.
 It is a free and open-source IDE available for all major operating systems.
 It was originally designed to support node.js programmers (a server-­side JavaScript framework we use in this class), but now has extensions for many programming languages.
 Best of all, Visual Studio Code itself is written in JavaScript!
 It has [integrated source control](https://code.visualstudio.com/docs/editor/versioncontrol) with `git` support out of the box - making it easy to program in pairs.
 VS Code also offers many extensions (see a guide of how to browse and install them [here](https://code.visualstudio.com/docs/editor/extension-gallery)), we recommend the following:
   - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), the most popular linting utility for JavaScript (a linter is a tool that analyzes source code to flag potentially poor code such as unused variables);
   - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) does what the name suggests;
   - [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) - a great tool to try out JavaScript snippets without hassle;